GoldenVee/components-library/README.md

 1. Type `yarn publish` in your terminal to publish your package to GitHub Registry.
 2. Increments the version field in your package.json file to a new version number & also commit on success.
 3. Your component library is now published and available on GitHub Registry.
+   Note: If asked for a password during publishing, you may take another approach (see Troubleshooting section)

 ##### Installing Component Library